microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 **Note:** When you deployed FHIR service in Challenge-01, a [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) was automatically enabled on the FHIR service resource.
 That managed identity is what needs to be added to the ADLS Gen2 storage account with the **Storage Blob Data Contributor** role.
 The storage account (also deployed in Challenge-01) is in your resource group and has a name ending with "**expsa**".
 In the storage account, be careful not to add a role assignment to a service client or a service principal by mistake!

+**Note:** When you get to [this step](https://docs.microsoft.com/azure/healthcare-apis/fhir/configure-export-data#assign-permissions-to-the-fhir-service-to-access-the-storage-account) in assigning permissions to the FHIR service, keep in mind that you are configuring the storage account (and not FHIR service).

 For additional information on bulk export from the FHIR service, review [How to export FHIR data](https://docs.microsoft.com/azure/healthcare-apis/fhir/export-data).

 ## Step 3: Export anonymized data to a storage account